Lee Giles: Awards

 He is a Fellow of the Association for Computing Machinery (ACM), Institute of Electrical and Electronics Engineers (IEEE), and International Neural Network Society (INNS).
 He also received the Gabor Award from the International Neural Network Society (INNS) recognizing achievements in engineering/applications in neural networks.
 Most recently he received the 2018 Institute of Electrical and Electronics Engineers (IEEE) Computational Intelligence Society (CIS) Neural Networks Pioneer Award and the 2018 National Federation of Advanced Information Services (NFAIS) Miles Conrad Award.

 He has twice received the IBM Distinguished Faculty Award.

 Recently, he was recognized as one of the 100 worldwide academic leaders in data by CDO, the Chief Data Officer Magazine.

 Electromagnetics

 Before his work on neural networks, Giles published papers on reflection and scattering of electromagnetic waves from magnetic materials for the particular cases of equal refractive indexes.
-His work is mentioned in the following articles: Fresnel equations, Mie scattering, and Brewster's angle.
+His work is mentioned in the following articles: Goos-Hanchen Effect, Fresnel equations, Mie scattering, and Brewster's angle.
 For Mie scattering, he is a coauthor on the Kerker effect, which was an extension of his work on a planar boundary effect and his idea.